EU loses bid for speedier AstraZeneca vaccine deliveries - Up News Info

 “AstraZeneca now looks forward to renewed collaboration with the European Commission to help combat the pandemic in Europe.”

 The EU last month launched a second legal action against AstraZeneca over an alleged breach of the supply contract, which will continue after the summer.
 Friday’s ruling was over whether AstraZeneca had to speed up vaccine deliveries.
-(Reporting by Francesco Guarascio in Brussels, Alistair Smout in London, additional reporting by Muvija M in Bengaluru; Editing by David Evans, Catherine Evans.
-Louise Heavens and Alexander Smith)
+(Reporting by Francesco Guarascio in Brussels, Alistair Smout in London, additional reporting by Muvija M in Bengaluru; Editing by David Evans, Catherine Evans, Louise Heavens, Alexander Smith and Barbara Lewis)